pivotal-cf/docs-pks/nsxt-topologies.hbs.md

 This topology has the following characteristics:

-* TKGI Management Plane ({{ vars.platform_name }}, BOSH Director, and Tanzu Kubernetes Grid Integrated Edition VMs such as the TKGI API and TKGI Database VMs) components are all located on a logical switch that has undergone Network Address Translation on a T0.
+* TKGI Management Plane ({{ vars.platform_name }}, BOSH Director, and {{  vars.product }} VMs such as the TKGI API and TKGI Database VMs) components are all located on a logical switch that has undergone Network Address Translation on a T0.
 * Kubernetes cluster control plane and worker nodes are located on a logical switch that has undergone Network Address Translation on a T0.
 This requires DNAT rules to allow access to Kubernetes APIs.